charliexchen/Ant-IRL/README.md

 * Actions are 8 dimensions, consisting of either new servo positions or deltas between the current position to the next.
 * Reward is based on position, with +2 if it reaches the end of the field, -1 if it goes too far off the side and up to 1 for moving from left to right. (velocity dotted with the normalised orientation vector in the simplified version)

+A hand engineered walk cycle is also implemented.
+This was done for three reasons:
+* Given a target and the robot's position, you can let the robot move up/down/left/right until it reached the target.
+This gives us a reliable method of resetting the robot's position after running an episode.
-In order to reset the environment, a simple fixed walk cycle loop is implemented.
-This allows the robot to walk itself back to the starting position.
-We can also collect data on this fixed walk cycle in order to pretrain policies/value functions.
+* We can collect data on this fixed walk cycle (in particular accelerometer/gyro data) in order to pretrain policiy/value functions.

-(With the fix walk cycle, the robot can walk in 4 cardinal directions and turn with keyboard commands -- This makes room for lots of fun future projects)
+* This makes room for lots of fun future, non deep learning projects.
+I can simply map the commands to keyboard/some other controller, and we basically have a walker which can reliably move in any direction.

 ## Implementing and Running AAC